TheOdinProject/curriculum/react/states_and_effects/how_to_deal_with_side_effects.md

 ### But Do We Need The Effect?

 You may have heard effects also known as **side-effects**.
 The reason is, they are a mechanism outside the concepts that React usually applies, allowing you to sync your component with various external systems, like a server, API, or browser DOM.
 The single question that you can ask yourself before you use an effect is if there are any such external systems need to be synced with, apart from props or state.
-Unnecessary `useEffect` hooks are a code-smell, error-prone and cause unnecessary performance issues.
+Unnecessary `useEffect` hooks are code-smell, error-prone, and cause unnecessary performance issues.

 Let us address a few cases where `useEffect` does not need to be used.